onukristo/serverless_workshop/README.md

 # production-ready-serverless-workshop-buildstuff-demo

-Demo project for the Production-Ready Serverless workshop at CodeMesh
+Demo project for the Production-Ready Serverless workshop at BuildStuff